Trump considers re-joining Pacific trade pact he once spurned - Journal du Cameroun

 However, he “has consistently said he would be open to a substantially better deal, including in his speech in Davos earlier this year.”

-To that end, he has asked US Trade Representative Robert Lighthizer and top economic adviser Larry Kudlow “to take another look at whether or not a better deal could be negotiated,” she said.
+To that end, he has asked Lighthizer and Kudlow “to take another look at whether or not a better deal could be negotiated,” she said.

-His most hawkish trade advisers, who now dominate his cabinet after high-level departures, have expressed a strong preference for negotiating bilateral agreements, which they say play to US advantages.

-But at the World Economic Forum in January, a gathering of the foremost proponents of global trade liberalization, Trump had said he was prepared to enter talks with the TPP countries “either individually or perhaps as a group.”
+At the World Economic Forum in January Trump said he was prepared to enter talks with the TPP countries “either individually or perhaps as a group.”

+Japan’s top government spokesman Yoshihide Suga said Friday Tokyo would “welcome it if the president’s remark was a recognition of the TPP’s significance and effect.”

+But he added that Japan was committed to proceeding with the TPP in its current form.

+“It is an accord like a glass sculpture.
+It would be extremely difficult to take out part of it for renegotiation,” he said.

+But he said that Japan hoped Washington would see that the deal would benefit the US economy and added that Tokyo was eager to hear the administration’s views.

-Thursday’s decision on the trade pact, which was negotiated under former president Barack Obama, was a further sign Trump’s positions may not be as tough as his rhetoric.
+Trump’s new comments on the trade pact, which was negotiated under former president Barack Obama, were a further sign his positions may not be as tough as his rhetoric.

 After taking office, Trump decided not to withdraw from NAFTA and from a free trade pact with South Korea, despite his threats to do so, preferring to renegotiate those deals.
 He also has so far exempted the largest US trading partners from his harshest new tariffs on steel and aluminum.